GetSimpl/simpl-android-sdk-integration-example/README.md

 /**
  * For initializing Simpl SDK
  *
- * @param applicationContext application context of the current application
+ * @param application      Current {@link Application} instance
- * @param runInSandboxMode boolean flag that indicates if SDK should run in Sandbox mode.
+ * @param runInSandboxMode Boolean flag that indicates if SDK should run in Sandbox mode.
 If true SDK will run in Sandbox
  * mode else It will run in Production mode
  */
-Simpl.init(applicationContext, runInSandboxMode);
+Simpl.init(application, runInSandboxMode);
 ```
+> We do not store any reference to ```application``` parameter, so there is no possibility of cyclic reference.

 ## Integrating using official Simpl button
 ### Add following code to your layout file